The DTEI Faculty Fellowship for Digital Learning Excellence

-The DTEI faculty fellowship for Digital Learning Excellence is created for faculty who have extraordinary creativity in inclusive course design and are devoted to integrating digital active learning strategies to enhance the student learning experience.
-The length of the fellowship is one year starting on July 1 and ending on June 30 the following year, and the membership is renewable.
+The DTEI faculty fellowship is created for faculty who have extraordinary creativity in inclusive course design and are devoted to integrating digital active learning strategies to enhance the student learning experience.
+The length of the fellowship is one year, and the membership is renewable.

 Showcase their experience in technology-enhanced teaching, hybrid, and online teaching, etc.